 8 Herbs and Spices That Have Health Benefits

 Chances are you sprinkle cinnamon into your morning oatmeal or add a dash of oregano to pizza without giving the spices much thought.
-But did you know your favorite flavors can actually do your body good?
+But did you know your favorite herbs and spices can actually do your body good?
 While spices are only effective when eaten at least daily, each has its own specific health benefits.
 Technically, spices are vegetables in concentrated form.
 Like veggies, they contain thousands of healthy phytonutrient compounds, including antioxidants.
 And they are calorie-free and require no prep.
 Pop the tops on these eight pronto.

 Most people have cinnamon around the house, but usually it’s been there for a few years!
 Cinnamon has the highest antioxidant value of any spice.
 It has been shown to reduce inflammation and lower blood sugar and blood triglyceride levels.
 Cinnamon has also been used to alleviate nausea and to increase sensitivity to insulin and aid in fat burning.
 It provides manganese, iron and calcium.
 It’s antimicrobial properties can help extend the life of foods.